Allous-pun/kazihub/README.md

 # KaziHub Mobile App

-A modern freelance marketplace mobile application built with SwiftUI for the Homeland Jobs Developer Assessment (Day 6 — Mobile Development).
+A modern freelance marketplace mobile application built using React Native with Expo.
+Native-inspired mobile UI patterns were used, influenced by Swift/iOS design principles.

 ## Features